IFOnlyC/2022Spring_Finals/README.md

 ![image](https://user-images.githubusercontent.com/63156187/166606152-ea78feec-e9ca-4373-8110-61a4d03cc954.png)
 ![image](https://user-images.githubusercontent.com/63156187/166606220-712be286-f577-478b-b079-5bac9bb65c6d.png)

+The cities we choose may be the representatives in the eastern, middle, and western areas of the United States.
+Let’s look on the overall comparison between each city's total usage shared-bike and their covid cases.
+The time period of analysis is from March 2021 to March 2022.
+We can see that the growth of usage of shared bike in these cities can not match the decrease of the covid cases in these cities from these turning points.
+So there may be meaningless to study the relationship between these cities.
+Thus our hypothesis may not be accepted.

-We can see that in the plot of Washington D.C, the trend of bike usage and the trend of covid cases may have a relationship or correlation.
-For other cities, there is meaningless to do further study on the relationship between these cities' covid cases and the usage of shared bikes.
-Therefore, we assume a **new Hypothesis** that is In Washington D.C, the covid cases will not affect the usage of shared bikes.
+However, in Washington D.C, the growth of usage of shared bikes may match with the decrease of the covid cases.
+The trend of bike usage and the trend of covid cases may have a relationship or correlation.
+But there are many other factors, maybe this is a coincidence.
+So, we raise up ***a new hypothesis***.
+We need to do further analysis on Washington D.C.

+#### New Hypothesis: In Washington D.C, the covid cases may not affect the usage of shared bikes.

 And we decide to use a scatter plot to see the correlations and use correlation coefficients to determine whether there a relationship is.

 ![image](https://user-images.githubusercontent.com/63156187/166606707-7dc59afa-c00e-4ef1-8ecb-592d01cbe16b.png)